WantToLearnJapanese/eww_widgets/README.md

 - Color-scheme

 #### Todo

+- [ ] Save/Load a configuration file. (per hostname and monitor name with a sane default)
 - [ ] Rewrite every widget to be dynamically sized depending on the screen size. (by `xrandr` command)
 - [ ] Make the new widget for `Trays`.
 - [ ] `Workspaces`